phcurado/ospec/README.md

 # Ospec

+> **Warning:** This library is under active development and not yet published to Hex.
+The API may change.

 End-to-end type-safe APIs for Elixir using `Zoi` schemas and OpenAPI standards.

 Ospec enables you to define API contracts with typed inputs and outputs, then share those contracts between applications with type safety on both ends.